Walter Jones, Jr.

 - Lead trial counsel in the representation of a global law firm in the defense of legal malpractice and related claims arising from our client's representation of a hedge fund and its related entities alleging that our client's failure to structure, draft and negotiate required loan and security agreements caused it irreparable harm.
 Plaintiffs alleged that as a result of our client's failures, they never received a legal, valid and enforceable interest in the collateral and consequently suffered losses in excess of $400 million.
 The matter settled favorably for our client at the eve of trial.

 - PJJ’s trial team, led by Walter Jones, defended the City of Chicago and five individual officers and detectives in the jury trial of malicious prosecution and conspiracy claims brought by prominent former death row inmate, Anthony Porter.
 Plaintiff sought a $24 million verdict.
-Mr. Jones and his trial team won a complete defense verdict.
+Walter and his trial team won a complete defense verdict.
 The Illinois Supreme Court denied certiorari.
 The Porter case is featured in the highly-acclaimed Showtime and Netflix documentary entitled Murder in the Park.

 - Representation of a large golf club manufacturer in a patent infringement case before the Honorable David Coar of the U.S. District Court for the Northern District of Illinois.
 The plaintiff patent holder alleged that our client, through its subsidiary corporation, had infringed its golf club patents, both literally and via the doctrine of equivalents.
 We countered that prior art invalidated the plaintiff’s patent, and that the plaintiff had committed fraud on the patent office by failing to disclose prior art.
 After a four-week jury trial, the jury not only exonerated our client on the charges of infringement, but also found plaintiff guilty of fraud on the patent office.
-Mr. Jones gave both the opening statement as well as the closing argument.
+Walter gave both the opening statement as well as the closing argument.
 At the conclusion of the case, the Federal District Court Judge awarded our client $2,000,000 in attorneys’ fees and an additional $101,000 in costs.

 - Representation of the City of Chicago in successfully prosecuting the criminal contempt charges against the owner of The Epitome nightclub for municipal code violations which resulted in 21 deaths.